Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent: 52,290 acres

-Reclamation WaterSMART Funding Categories: WEEG, 2021
+Reclamation WaterSMART Funding Opportunities: WEEG (2021)

-Complemented Project Type: Automation
+Complemented Project Type: automation

-The Truckee-Carson Irrigation District in Churchill County, NV used Reclamation WaterSMART funds to automate six check structures within the V-Line Canal to enable level and flow control for more efficient water conveyance and increased public safety.
+The Truckee-Carson Irrigation District in Churchill County, Nevada used Reclamation WaterSMART funds to automate six check structures within the V-Line Canal to enable level flow control for more efficient water conveyance and increased public safety.
 The project resulted in water savings of 3,445 acre-feet annually allowing for reduced diversions from the Truckee River.
-With the additional NRCS assistance, farmers and ranchers in the area will be able to line dirt ditches with concrete, install water control structures, and level irrigated fields to improve water use efficiency.
+With additional NRCS assistance, farmers and ranchers in the area will be able to line dirt ditches with concrete, install water control structures, and level irrigated fields to improve water use efficiency.
 In addition to the water saving and drought resilience benefits, EQIP funding is also expected to reduce nutrients transported to surface water and improve crop productivity and health.

 New Mexico